neilshastry/aws-stock-price-prediction/README.md

 # Stock Price Prediction with LSTM in AWS Sagemaker on the Cloud

 ## Background
-This is a fun personal project where I wanted to explore some of the math, technical indicators and use deep learning in a cloud native environment to validate this growing hypothesis that machine learning can predict stock prices.
+This is a fun personal project where I wanted to explore some of the math, technical indicators and use deep learning in a cloud native environment to validate the growing hypothesis that machine learning can predict stock prices.
 For this illustration, I have used the broad market S&P 500 index - however, this project can be readily extended to evaluate other individual or a basket of stocks.

 ## Objectives
 Evaluate time series data of S&P 500 Close price through LSTM RNN and explore prediction feasibility for future close price.